- Home >

 Nancy’s Corpus, published in English in 2008, was the philosopher’s most sustained consideration of embodiment to date.
 Now, in Corpus II, he carries that work in new directions which constantly remind us that human bodies are sexed and sexual bodies.

 JEAN-LUC NANCY is Distinguished Professor of Philosophy at the Universite Marc Bloch, Strasbourg.
-Among the most recent of his many books to be published in English are Corpus; Dis-Enclosure: The Deconstruction of Christianity; Noli me tangere: On the Raising of the Body; The Truth of Democracy; and Adoration: The Destruction of Christianity II; Corpus II: Writings on Sexuality; and The Pleasure in Drawing, Identity; After Fukushima: The Equivalence of Catastrophes, and, with Frederico Ferrari, Being Nude: The Skin of Images (all Fordham).
+Among the most recent of his many books to be published in English are Corpus; Dis-Enclosure: The Deconstruction of Christianity; Noli me tangere: On the Raising of the Body; The Truth of Democracy; Adoration: The Deconstruction of Christianity II; Corpus II: Writings on Sexuality; and The Pleasure in Drawing, Identity; After Fukushima: The Equivalence of Catastrophes, and, with Frederico Ferrari, Being Nude: The Skin of Images (all Fordham).

 Anne O’Byrne is Associate Professor of Philosophy at Stony Brook University.
 She is co-translator of Nancy’s Being Singular Plural and author of Natality and Finitude.